trinibos1/TRkey_mapper/README.md

 A modern web-based tool to configure your macropad — and soon, full keyboards.
 Customize key bindings, layers, macros, and physical layouts with an intuitive interface, and communicate directly with your device via the Web Serial API.
+Please note that this a dev page and stable version is [trkey](https://trkey.pages.dev) https://trkey.pages.dev

 ---